SuperOfficeDocs/superoffice-docs/user-guide/en/email/service/tab-blocked-email.md

 The following options are also available from the **Actions** button (![icon][img2]):

 * **Export**: Click here to export the list to a file.
 You can choose from these formats: Excel, HTML and plain text.
 * **Import**: Click here to import the selected emails.
-The email filter which blocked the email will then be ignored, but other email filters may be enabled.
+The email filter that blocked the email will then be ignored, but other email filters may be enabled.
 * **Delete**: Click here to delete the selected blocked emails.

 <!-- Referenced links -->